-The number of the pharmaceutically relevant metabolites and enzymes is produced by various filamentous microorganisms like moulds (filamentous fungi) and actinomycetes (filamentous gram-positive bacteria).
-Their rich secondary metabolism supplies substances of the high biological activity and often of the industrial importance (Del Carratore et al. 2022; Seca and Pinto 2019).
+A number of pharmaceutically relevant metabolites and enzymes are produced by various filamentous microorganisms like moulds (filamentous fungi) and actinomycetes (filamentous gram-positive bacteria).
+Their rich secondary metabolism supplies substances of high biological activity and often of industrial importance (Del Carratore et al., 2022; Seca and Pinto, 2019).

 Streptomyces rimosus is a profound representative of actinomycetes.
-It is mostly recognized for its ability to produce a widely used antibacterial antibiotics oxytetracycline, which is also known under the name of terramycin (Stephens, 1952; Petkovic et al. 2017).
-Nevertheless, the previous studies revealed that oxytetracycline is not the sole product biosynthesized by this microorganism under the conditions of stirred tank bioreactor cultivation.
+It is mostly recognized for its ability to produce a widely used antibacterial antibiotic oxytetracycline, which is also known under the name of terramycin (Petković et al., 2017; Stephens, 1952).
+Previous studies revealed that oxytetracycline is not the sole product biosynthesized by this microorganism under the conditions of stirred tank bioreactor cultivation.
 Streptomyces rimosus is capable of producing more than ten secondary metabolites, which can be putatively identified with the use of mass spectrometry techniques and databases of secondary metabolites upon the monoisotopic masses of ions m/z (Boruta et al., 2021).
 The rich metabolism of S. rimosus ATCC10970 was also confirmed by genome sequencing (Pethick et al., 2013).
 The large number of S. rimosus secondary metabolites is associated with its life conditions in the soil, where they serve as efficient chemical weapons against other living organisms.
-Streptomyces rimosus efficiency to compete against other microbes is very high as it was previously observed in the co-cultivations of S. rimosus with filamentous fungi and other actinomycete (Boruta et al., 2021; Boruta and Ścigaczewska, 2021).
+Streptomyces rimosus efficiency to compete against other microbes is very high as it was previously observed in the co-cultivations of S. rimosus with filamentous fungi and other actinomycete (Boruta and Ścigaczewska, 2021; Boruta et al., 2021).

 With regard to S. rimosus and oxytetracycline production there are few older papers that focused on the bioprocess issues of oxytetracycline production, including the effect of medium composition on its formation.
 In one of the earliest works Zygmunt (1961) studied the influence of protein amino acids, carbohydrates and organic acids on the production of oxytetracycline in the scale of shake flasks.
-AbouZeid et al. (1977) worked on the production of oxytetracycline with the use of industrial by-products as substrates.
+Abou-Zeid et al. (1977) worked on the production of oxytetracycline with the use of industrial by-products as substrates.
 Later Abou-Zeid et al. (1981) focused on the effect of various nitrogen sources on oxytetracycline production.
-Ogaki et al. (1986) studied the production of oxytetracycline by immobilised growing S. rimosus cells in the continuous bioreactor.
-Later, the scientists mainly focused on the genetic issues ruling the biosynthesis of this valuable metabolite.
+Ogaki et al. (1986) studied the production of oxytetracycline by growing immobilised

+S. rimosus cells in the continuous bioreactor.
+Later, scientists mainly focused on the genetic issues ruling the biosynthesis of this valuable metabolite.
 The work by Yu et al., (2012) concerned the duplication of minimal polyketide synthase genes involved in oxytetracycline production by S. rimosus.
 Yin et al. (2017) studied the increase of the resistance of S. rimosus towards oxytetracycline by genetic manipulations.
 Only Singh et al. (2012) optimised the medium with the key components, i.e. glucose, calcium carbonate and soybean oil for a new S. rimosus isolate with the use of the response surface methodology.
 Ramasamy et al. (2014) also statistically optimised the medium for oxytetracycline production using a novel cellulose-rich plant substrate from Prosopsis juliflora.

-Several articles concerned the production of rimocidin, which is an antifungal polyketide from S. rimosus (Zhao et al., 2019; Jiang et al., 2022; Li et al., 2023).
-Nevertheless, these authors mainly focused on the genetic mechanisms ruling its biosynthesis (Zhao et al. 2019; Jiang et al., 2022) and none of these studies were made in the scale of bioreactors.
-Furthermore, they only studied rimocidin, while Seco et al. (2004) and Boruta et al. (2021) found that there were three rimocidins produced by S. rimosus with various length of the side chain at 27 carbon atom.
+Several articles concerned the production of rimocidin, which is an antifungal polyketide from S. rimosus (Jiang et al., 2022; Li et al., 2023; Zhao et al., 2019).
+Nevertheless, these authors mainly focused on the genetic mechanisms ruling its biosynthesis (Jiang et al., 2022; Zhao et al. 2019) and none of these studies were made in the scale of bioreactors.
+Furthermore, they only studied rimocidin, while Seco et al. (2004) and Boruta et al. (2021) found that there were three rimocidins produced by S. rimosus with various length of the side chain at the 27th carbon atom.